Edward Olivares Player Props: Royals vs. Athletics

-The Kansas City Royals, including Edward Olivares and his .550 slugging percentage in past 10 games, including seven extra-base hits but no home run), battle starter Kyle Muller and the Oakland Athletics at Kauffman Stadium, Friday at 8:10 PM ET.
+Edward Olivares -- with a slugging percentage of .564 in his past 10 games, including seven extra-base hits -- will be in action for the Kansas City Royals against the Oakland Athletics, with Ken Waldichuk on the hill, on May 6 at 7:10 PM ET.

 Edward Olivares Game Info & Props vs. the Athletics